RippeLab/ALT-FISH/README.md

   * number of spots and aggregated spot area per nucleus
 * customizable batch processing of image stacks from multiple folders

-Script outputs:
+### Script outputs:
-  * each run of the script generates a results folder with date-time stamp containing all the output
+* each run  generates a results folder with date-time stamp containing all the output
-  * .csv results files contain the above-mentioned quantification results for each cell and/or image position as well as run-specific parameters
+* .csv results files contain the above-mentioned quantification results for each cell and/or image position plus run-specific parameters

     "_positions" : list with a numerical position id (unique identifier) assigned to each processed image stack